arc12420/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+Javascript library used to manage the DOM.

 2. What is create-react-app?
+How you create a new app within your computer

 3. What is Component Based Architecture?
+A system of containing items within other items and organizing them within there designated box

 4. What is JSX?
+Basically the baby of JS and HTML (reacts version of html)

-5. What is the virtual DOM?
+5. What is the virtual DOM? lightweight copy of the DOM

-6. What is unidirectional (one-way) data flow?
+6. What is unidirectional (one-way) data flow? means that data can only flow one way.

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app my-app`
+7. Summarize what happens when you run `create-react-app my-app` it creates the location where your new app will be stored within your computer

 8. Summarize the steps for forking and cloning a repo with an existing React app.
 How does this process differ from the process of creating a new React app on your laptop?
+You open in github, fork the repository, clone it.
+You paste the clone url into your terminal.
+Your terminal should be within the file where you want to store the files.
+After cloning you need to install react to the file using npm install.
+After it has installed you enter npm start to open your npm window within your browser.

 9. Explain what this code does: